liuzihe02/RDPO/README.md

 We add an extra field `reasoning_weight` to the finetuning args with default value `0.5`

+## Training Scripts

+Make sure all the scripts have the same settings.
+We manually verify this because its just easier.

+TODO: you probably need to double check all the tokens; what goes in and out of the LLM, before you finally confirm the results

 ## Validation Scripts

 Validation script is found in `train/validation/rdpo_validate.sh`